lidormoryosef/KNN/README.md

 In our fourth assignment we were asked to expend our communucation so we can now work with a number of clients and offer them 5 different services, we did that by ????classify a given vector from the client based on the machine learning method: KNN.
-## The services our server provides are presented in a menu, where are client needs to choose between 6 choices:
+ The services our server provides are presented in a menu, where are client needs to choose between 6 choices.
+## The choices are:

   1.First option is to upload data, both classified and unclassified, and the server recieves it.
   2.Second option is to give the client the option to change the parameters on which his data would be sorted.
 He can